CodeF0x/ffzap/README.md

 # ffzap ⚡

 A multithreaded media processing toolkit built with Rust. ffzap provides both command-line and graphical interfaces for batch processing media files using FFmpeg.
 If FFmpeg can do it, ffzap can do it - as many files in parallel as your system can handle.

-## What is ffzap?

-ffzap is a high-performance media processing solution that leverages FFmpeg's capabilities with modern Rust performance.
 It's designed for users who need to process large batches of media files efficiently, whether they prefer command-line tools or graphical interfaces.

 **Key Features:**